hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 incoming TLS connections and then apply a TLS-specific response policy on a per query basis.

-As an aside, whilst [@RFC7766] makes a general purpose distinction to clients in the usage of connections (between regular queries and zone transfers) this is not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
+As an aside, whilst [@RFC7766] makes a general purpose distinction in the advice to clients about their usage of connections (between regular queries and zone transfers) this is not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
 Hence a server cannot know the intention of any client that connects to it, it can only inspect the messages it receives on